 Internet and mobile technology are changing the current state of CRM systems.
 What we typically envision customer relationship management tools to organize, manage sales, marketing, customer service, and tech support has evolved in different forms.
-Tools such as Salesforce and Zoho are what comes to mind when the word CRM is mentioned, but there’s a new category of services evolved into “CRM’ systems whose form might look quite different from before.
+Tools, such as Salesforce and Zoho, are what comes to mind when the word CRM is mentioned, but there’s a new category of services evolved from “CRM’ systems that might look quite different.

 On Monday, Groupon announced the release of Gnome, an iPad-based payment processing system that rivals Square.
-Gnome serves as a cash register that will accept traditional payments, Groupon Daily Deals, along with an integrated software to keep track of customer data and more.
+Gnome serves as a cash register that will accept traditional payments, Groupon Daily Deals, and include an integrated software to keep track of customer data and more.

 Last week, Square announced the release of Square Feedback, a product that will allow its merchants to receive feedback on their services in the form of a digital receipt.

 The release of these two products both signal one thing - the point-of-sale cash register also becoming the designated tool for customer relationship management.

 Square Feedback is intended to serve as a more seamless communication channel between merchants and consumers.
 Consumers can easily give feedback and merchants are notified when there’s bad feedback and address the issue - before an upset customer publically complain via social media or by word-of-mouth and influence all their peers.
 This also serves as a way for the merchant to see any recurring problem, prioritize, and address it.
 The Square Feedback functionality is similar to help desk ticketing but for physical stores and merchants.